anoma/namada/tech-specs/src/explore/design/gossip/intent.md

 tracking issue [#36](https://github.com/heliaxdev/rd-pm/issues/36)

-TODO describe type, life cycle

-## Intent :

-There is only a single intent type.

-The intent allows arbitrary data that must be used by the matchmaker to craft transaction.
-Some arbitrary field might be exported to specific field, like `timestamp`, when they are mainstream.
+There is only a single intent type that is composed of arbitrary data.
+Some informations wildly use might be exported in the futur to specific field, like `timestamp`.

 ```rust
 struct Intent {